 MWA School Leadership has used the WASC Action Plan and LCAP to align all student schoolwide goals.
 The MWA SSC and MWA Board have built-in times during the school year to review and provide input in updating the plan and reviewing progress to goals.

-Another entitity formed three years ago, the Academic Intervention Services (AIS) Team meets two times per quarter to review progress against goals in academics for all MWA subgroups.
+Another entity formed three years ago, the Academic Intervention Services (AIS) Team meets two times per quarter to review progress against goals in academics for all MWA subgroups.
 The AIS Team reviews data, presents data and analysis, and makes recommendations that are aligned with meeting schoolwide goals concerning student achievement.

 ELEMENT C: METHODS OF ASSESSMENT